jschementi/mix10/script.rst

 Ruby and Python can be used both on IIS as well as in Silverlight to build apps from start to finish; let's first look at the server.

-Both languages can run on the same infrastructure as your ASP.NET apps, making deploying them no different than any other ASP.NET app.
-And, because IronRuby is a highly-compatible implementation of the Ruby language, it is able to run applications written with the "Ruby on Rails" web-framework, and also supports deploying on IIS.

 Server-side: IIS
 ++++++++++++++++
 *Ruby on IIS (running Rails and other Ruby frameworks)*

+Both languages can run on the same infrastructure as your ASP.NET apps, making deploying them no different than any other ASP.NET app.
+And, because IronRuby is a highly-compatible implementation of the Ruby language, it is able to run applications written with Ruby-based web-framework, such as "Ruby on Rails", and also supports deploying on IIS.

 Sinatra + Ruby/Python 101
 ~~~~~~~~~~~~~~~~~~~~~~~~~